Rockingham, North Carolina: Geography

+Rockingham's unincorporated suburbs within Richmond County that reside just outside the Rockingham-Hamlet statistical area: Cordova, East Rockingham, Dobbins Heights, Hoffman.

 Urban

 The Midtown business district is densely populated with stores, boutiques, clothing stores and several apartment complexes just outside the area.
 While not as urban as many cities in North Carolina, it is considered by the census as the urbanized area for Rockingham and Richmond County.

 Neighborhoods

 The Rockingham area is divided into various neighborhoods and suburbs; many include different socioeconomic classes.
 These include Cordova, Philadelphia, Ledbetter, Roberdell, East Rockingham, West Rockingham, Glenwood, Maplewood, East Side Park, and Knob Hill.